 The Business and Entrepreneur Scholars in Training (BEST) program, administered by the Manning School of Business, is an exciting possibility for business students to get research experience and foster valuable professional relationships with faculty members.

-Participating in the Manning BEST pilot program provides students with a unique year-long opportunity to apply the theoretical knowledge gained from courses at UMass Lowell to a faculty member's on-going research while enhancing their knowledge of research methods and technical and presentation skills.
+Participating in the Manning BEST pilot program provides students with a unique year-long opportunity to apply the knowledge gained from courses at UMass Lowell to a faculty member's ongoing research while enhancing their knowledge of research methods as well as technical and presentation skills.
 Working collaboratively with a faculty mentor enables students to gain a learning experience unlike any they will receive in a classroom.
-In the spring semester, students will present their research at a student research symposium and may have the opportunity to submit their work for publishing in a journal or at an external conference.
+In the spring semester, students present their research at a student research symposium and may have the opportunity to submit their work for publishing in a journal or at an external conference.

 Selected students will be awarded a $2,500 stipend to support their work.

 Minimum Application Requirements